6 Simple Tips for a Healthier Pet

-What’s good for you is often good for your best furry friend too.
-Here, six simple tips for a happier and healthier pet.
+What’s good for you is often good for your best furry friend, too.

-While many pet owners opt to prepare homemade food for their pets (see Cooking for your pet), many veterinarians warn that pets on a homemade diet may not be getting an adequate ratio of vitamins and minerals.
+While many pet owners opt to prepare homemade food for their pets, many veterinarians warn that pets on a homemade diet may not be getting an adequate ratio of vitamins and minerals.
 Commercial pet foods are routinely tested for nutritional composition, something many pet owners are unable to do on their own.
 Senior dogs (age 7+), for example, are often put on a special diet that is lower in proteins and minerals and higher in fibre than what is recommended for younger dogs.
 So if you do opt for the homemade option, be sure to do your research.

 Is your pet on the pudgy side?
 Excessive weight gain is a growing health risk not only for humans, but for our furry companions as well.
 In fact, according to the Association for Pet Obesity Prevention (APOP), 43 per cent of dogs and 53 per cent of cats are overweight.
 An additional 10 per cent of all dogs and 19 per cent of all cats are considered obese.

-Regular check-ups.
 Stay ahead of any potential problems by visiting your veterinarian on a regular basis.
 Annual examinations of teeth, heart, lungs, and overall body condition will be less costly than waiting for a problem to develop.
 The yearly check-up also allows for any vaccinations, flea prevention treatments, and healthy grooming procedures.
 Additionally, having a “baseline” of information about your pet gives the veterinarian something to compare against if your pet becomes ill in the future.
 To help cover medical costs, consider buying pet insurance or putting aside extra money in your emergency fund.
-(See How much does pet ownership really cost?)

 Also, be aware of your municipal bylaws that require that dogs (and sometimes cats) be licensed and registered.
 Licensing your dog and cat also provides a way for pets to be identified and returned safely if lost.